 Tip 3: Identity Proofs

 Government issued identity proofs need to be shown at the hotel or resort before check-in.
 Make a note of the number of proofs you’re carrying in your travel guide book and always carry them with yourself while traveling.
 Keep a digital copy of your documents in your mobile devices.
 This is one of the most important travel tips for Himachal Pradesh which will help you in case of loss or emergency.
-In fact, a lot many customised options of “plan my trip to Himachal Pradesh” on the online travel portals ask for identity proofs first.
+In fact, a lot many customized options of “plan my trip to Himachal Pradesh” on the online travel portals ask for identity proofs first.

 Tip 4: Hotel Reviews